fastforwardlabs/ff14_blog/_posts/2020-04-28-Intro-to-QA.md

 ##### Document Retriever
 The document retriever has two core jobs: process the question for use in an IR engine, and use this IR query to retrieve the most appropriate documents and passages.
 Query processing can be as simple as no processing at all, and instead passing the entire question to the search engine.
 However, if the question is long or complicated, it often pays to process the query through various techniques - such as stop word removal, removing wh-words, converting to n-grams, or extracting named entities as keywords.

 Some systems also extract contextual information from the query, e.g., the _focus_ of the question and the expected _answer type_, which can then be used in the Document Reader during the answer extraction phase.
 The focus of a question is the string within the query that the user is looking to fill.
-The answer type is categorical, e.g. person, location, time, etc. In our earlier example, “when was <Employee Name> hired?”, the focus would be “when” and the answer type might be a numeric _date-time_.
+The answer type is categorical, e.g., person, location, time, etc. In our earlier example, “when was _Employee Name_ hired?”, the focus would be “when” and the answer type might be a numeric _date-time_.

 The IR query is then passed to an IR algorithm.
 These algorithms search over all documents often using standard tf-idf cosine matching to rank documents by relevance.
 The simplest implementations would pass the top _n_ most relevant documents to the document reader for answer extraction but this, too, can be made more sophisticated by breaking documents into their respective passages or paragraphs and filtering them (based on named entity matching or answer type, for example) to narrow down the number of passages sent to the document reader.